AdobeDocs/commerce-admin.en/help/stores-purchase/cart-persistent.md

 ---
 # Cart persistence

-A persistent shopping cart tracks unpurchased items that are left in the cart and saves the information for the customer's next visit.
-Customers who are _remembered_ can have the contents of their shopping carts restored the next time they visit your store.
+A persistent shopping cart tracks unpurchased items that are left in the cart and saves the information for the customer's next visit when the logged-in session expires.
+Customers who are _remembered_ can have the contents of their shopping carts restored the next time they sign-in to your store.

 Using a persistent shopping cart can help reduce the number of abandoned shopping carts and increase sales.
 It is important to understand that the persistent shopping cart does not expose sensitive account information at any time.
-While the persistent shopping cart is in use, both registered customers and guest shoppers are required to either log into an existing account, or create an account before going through checkout.
-For guest shoppers, a persistent shopping cart is the only way to retrieve information from a previous session.

 To manage the use of cart persistence for your site or within specific store views, you can [configure persistent shopping cart](#configure-a-persistent-cart) settings.
 For more information about how these settings affect the shopper experience in your storefront, see [Persistent cart workflow](#persistent-cart-workflow).

 >[!NOTE]
 >
->When using a persistent cart, it is recommended that you set the lifetime of the server session and the session cookie to a long time period.
-See [Session Lifetime](../customers/customer-online-options.md) for more information.
+>Persistent shopping cart can be used only by registered and signed-in customers.
+Guest shoppers are not able to use the persistent shopping cart feature.

 To use the persistent shopping cart, the customer's browser must be set to allow cookies.
 There are two types of cookies used for shopping cart operations: